casouri/collab-mode/src/README.md

 are undone.
 If there are, using the original op wouldn’t be correct.

-A more flexible undo system that allows any undo and redo order (like that of COT) is much more complicated to implement.
-I find the limitation to be quite a reasonable trade-off.
+A more flexible undo system that allows any undo and redo order (like that of COT) is much more complicated to implement and computes more transformations.
+I consider the limitation to be quite a reasonable trade-off.

 [1] Conditions and Patterns for Achieving Convergence in OT-Based Co-Editors